shengyang998/project_teal/memory-bank/progress.md

 - Compatibility guardrails for the linear DNG writer: fallback color matrices/illuminants, baseline exposure defaults, and a validator that asserts linearity, color transforms, SamplesPerPixel=3, and ICC presence.
 - Baseline A implemented as a global de-LTM gain alignment path using forward-operator projections and percentile gain estimation.
 - Baseline B implemented as a spatial gain-field-only fallback that upsamples and smooths anchor-derived gains to strip local tone mapping without residual prediction.
+- Risk checks for misalignment, quad-binner correctness, and white balance consistency with unit diagnostics for shift detection, manual bin residuals, and neutral estimation.

 ### What's left to build
 - Project scaffolding (layers, SPM targets, DI wiring) for iOS 18+.